Salvatore Cancemi

 Salvatore Cancemi ([salvaˈtoːre kanˈtʃɛːmi]; 19 March 1942 – 14 January 2011) was an Italian mobster and member of the Sicilian Mafia from Palermo.
-He is the first member of the Sicilian Mafia Commission that turned himself in voluntarily to become a pentito, a collaborator with the Italian judicial authorities.
+He is the first member of the Sicilian Mafia Commission who turned himself in voluntarily to become a pentito, a collaborator with the Italian judicial authorities.
 Cancemi made controversial allegations about the collusion of Prime Minister Silvio Berlusconi and his right-hand man Marcello Dell'Utri with the Mafia.

 Mafia career

 Cancemi's relatives had no tradition within the Mafia; his father had set up a thriving butcher shop.
 Cancemi was initiated into the Porta Nuova Mafia family in 1976 at the age of 34.
 His godfather was Vittorio Mangano.
 In 1985 he replaced Giuseppe Calò in the Cupola (the Sicilian Mafia Commission) and as head of the mandamento of Porta Nuova that included the Mafia families of Palermo Centro and Borgo Vecchio.

 In 1976 Cancemi was sent to jail for stealing a load of meat from a butcher who had refused to pay the pizzo – protection money.
 In prison, Tommaso Buscetta took care of the freshly-initiated Cancemi.
 Twenty years later, when Cancemi was reunited with Buscetta during a trial in 1993, he confessed that he had strangled two of Buscetta's sons in 1982, on the orders of Totò Riina.
 Buscetta embraced Cancemi and said, "You could not refuse the order.
 I forgive you because I know what it means to be in Cosa Nostra."

 Cancemi was involved in the murders of anti-mafia magistrates Giovanni Falcone and Paolo Borsellino in 1992.
 He acted as a look-out for the team that placed and detonated the bomb at Capaci, which killed Falcone, his wife and three men of his escort.
 Cancemi described the victory celebration that followed the Capaci bombing.
 Totò Riina ordered Champagne and while the others toasted, Cancemi and another future pentito Santino Di Matteo looked at one another and exchanged a gloomy assessment of Riina and their future: "This cuckold will be the ruin of us all."
 Cancemi was sentenced to 21 years in prison in 1997.